Search

 This post may contain affiliate links.
 Read my privacy policy.

 This aromatic Thai Mango Salad recipe from my mother combines sweet, sour, and slightly spicy with an additional anti-inflammatory herb, torch ginger flower.
-Garnish with roasted nut and freshly squeezed lime juice, this salad is a delicious healthy side dish to pair with almost all foods.

 About this Thai mango salad recipe